ShivamSharma98769876/S000-Main-application/AZURE_DEPLOYMENT.md

 ### Important: Package.json Location

-The `package.json` file is located in the `backend/` directory:
+The `package.json` file is located in the **`backend/`** directory:
 ```
-backend/package.json
+C:\Users\SharmaS8\OneDrive - Unisys\Shivam Imp Documents-2024 June\PythonProgram\S000-Main-application\S000-Main-application\backend\package.json
 ```

-The GitHub Actions workflow automatically:
-1. Builds from `backend/package.json`
-2. Restructures the deployment so `package.json` is at the root when deployed to Azure
+The deployment configuration is set up to:
+- ✅ Deploy the `backend/` folder to Azure
-3. Ensures Azure can find and use `package.json` for dependency installation
+- ✅ Use `backend/package.json` for dependency installation
+- ✅ Run `npm install` from the backend directory
+- ✅ Start the application using `backend/server.js`

 ## Files for Azure Deployment